isomerpages/sciencecentre-emag/_stories/Technology/DFS X Artist 2025: Tech Meets Textiles.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/251101_DFS_X_Artist_2025_0182.jpg">
 </div>
-<p>Missed the DFS X Artist Grand Finale?
-You can catch the catwalk by watching
-the video of the fashion showcase here [LINK].
-See the runway looks up close at the DFS X Artist Public Showcase, a temporary pop-up exhibit at Science Centre Singapore's Metamorphosis Pavilion soon and be inspired by the creative designs of the participants to join the sustainable fashion revolution!</p>
 <p>Ready to create your own tech-powered art pieces?
 Discover how you can
 transform everyday materials into extraordinary designs through the Digital Fabrication Space's public workshops and school programmes at Science Centre